James Chadwick

-Education and early life
+Early life and education

-James Chadwick was born in Bollington, Cheshire, on 20 October 1891, the first child of John Joseph Chadwick, a cotton spinner, and Anne Mary Knowles, a domestic servant.
+James Chadwick was born on 20 October 1891 in Cheshire, England, the first child of John Joseph Chadwick, a cotton spinner, and Anne Mary Knowles, a domestic servant.
 He was named James after his paternal grandfather.
 In 1895, his parents moved to Manchester, leaving him in the care of his maternal grandparents.
 He went to Bollington Cross Primary School, and was offered a scholarship to Manchester Grammar School, which his family had to turn down as they could not afford the small fees that still had to be paid.
 Instead he attended the Central Grammar School for Boys in Manchester, rejoining his parents there.
 He now had two younger brothers, Harry and Hubert; a sister had died in infancy.
 At the age of 16, he sat two examinations for university scholarships, and won both of them.

 Chadwick chose to attend Victoria University of Manchester, which he entered in 1908.
 He meant to study mathematics, but enrolled in physics by mistake.
 Like most students, he lived at home, walking the 4 miles to the university and back each day.
 At the end of his first year, he was awarded a Heginbottom Scholarship to study physics.
 The physics department was headed by Ernest Rutherford, who assigned research projects to final-year students, and he instructed Chadwick to devise a means of comparing the amount of radioactive energy of two different sources.
 The idea was that they could be measured in terms of the activity of 1 g of radium, a unit of measurement which would become known as the curie.
 Rutherford's suggested approach was unworkable—something Chadwick knew but was afraid to tell Rutherford—so Chadwick pressed on, and eventually devised the required method.
 The results became Chadwick's first paper, which, co-authored with Rutherford, was published in 1912.
-He graduated with first class honours in 1911.
+He graduated with First Class Honours in 1911.